pyrsmk/run/README.md

 stat: cannot stat 'foo': No such file or directory
 ```

+As you can see, `shell` also captures errors and stops when something bad happens (this is why `echo 'hello!'` is not called).

 ### Calling other tasks

-One another useful feature is to being able to run tasks arbitrarily from other tasks:
+You can run tasks arbitrarily from other tasks with `call`:

 ```rb
 task :eslint do